 Circuit type: Temporary street course

-Theories suggest that NZR Consulting is looking to create dual pit lanes, where half the field stops for service on one side, and the other pits directly opposite, while overhead viewing has also been suggested as a possibility, to allow fans and corporate guests to watch the pit lane action from above.
+Final details of the course layout were never revealed, with organisers set to reveal the final composition of the pit lane before the event was canned.
+Theories suggested that Cotman was considering dual pit lanes, where half the field stops for service on one side, and the other pits directly opposite, while overhead viewing was also been suggested as a possibility, to allow fans and corporate guests to watch the pit lane action from above.